hdthinh1012/codeql-solidity/README.md

 -rwxrwxrwx 1 hdthinh1012 hdthinh1012 3243 Apr  7 22:51 src.zip
 ```

+## Creating solidity.dbscheme.stats required for any QL queries to run successfully on the solidity databases

+Run command [`codeql dataset measure`](https://docs.github.com/en/code-security/codeql-cli/codeql-cli-manual/dataset-measure) after generating raw QL dataset directory in `<database-directory>/db-solidity`, a solidity.dbscheme.stats will be generated, which is necessary for query step.

+After that running any queries on the database but without importing `solidity` module yet will be success.

 # Running queries with VSCode CodeQL Starter

-## 1. Creating solidity.dbscheme.stats required for any QL queries to run successfully on the solidity databases

-Run command [`codeql dataset measure`](https://docs.github.com/en/code-security/codeql-cli/codeql-cli-manual/dataset-measure) after generating raw QL dataset directory in <database-directory>/db-solidity, copy solidity.dbscheme.stats into this repository `ql/lib`

-After that running any queries that without importing solidity module yet will be success.

-## 2. Adding core libraries QLL files
+Secondly, clone custom [vscode-codeql-starter](https://github.com/hdthinh1012/vscode-codeql-starter), checkout to `dev` branch which is actually main branch in the forked project, your branch must be named `dev-<username>`.

+## Setup new 'QL' directory containing solidity libraries into vscode-codeql-starter

 Running queries in [vscode-codeql-starter](https://github.com/hdthinh1012/vscode-codeql-starter) that import module 'solidity' will be errored as cannot resolve module 'solidity'.
 Steps to fix the issue:
 - The `ql` folder that opened in the vscode-codeql-starter workspace (which is a submodule cloned from `hdthinh1012/codeql` libraries repository) must include a submodule `solidity` (which is a nest submodule cloned from `hdthinh1012/solidity-codeql-libraries-project`)
 - Must use [codeql-packs](https://docs.github.com/en/code-security/codeql-cli/codeql-cli-reference/about-codeql-packs) combined with [codeql-workspace.yml](https://docs.github.com/en/code-security/codeql-cli/codeql-cli-reference/about-codeql-workspaces#the-codeql-workspaceyml-file) to declared to the CodeQL workspaces about qlpack.cmd locations.

 ### Using repository [hdthinh1012/codeql](https://github.com/hdthinh1012/codeql) as `ql` module in vscode-codeql-starter instead of github/codeql

+Third, clone with `recurse-submodule` option the [hdthinh1012/codeql repo](https://github.com/hdthinh1012/codeql), checkout to `dev-solidity` which is main branch of this repo, then checkout to your branch `dev-<username>`
-Instead viewing the default submodule `ql` in vscode-codeql-starter workspace, remove it and add the folder cloned from [hdthinh1012/codeql](https://github.com/hdthinh1012/codeql) (switch to branch `dev`) as the libraries folder.

-The `codeql-workspace.yml` found in `codeql` has declared all qlpack.cmd for VSCode:
+Then remove the default submodule `ql` in vscode-codeql-starter workspace and add the folder cloned from [hdthinh1012/codeql](https://github.com/hdthinh1012/codeql) (switch to branch `dev-solidity`) as the libraries directory.
+The `codeql-workspace.yml` found in `ql` directory has declared all qlpack.cmd for VSCode extension to import pack locally:
 ```
 provide:
   - "*/ql/src/qlpack.yml"